Review: Love’im or hate’im, Michael Moore remembers Flint in rambunctious Broadway debut

 My wife Elizabeth and I have known Moore for more than 40 years, long before we were married, going back to the mid-1970s and his East Village Cinema on the old UM-Flint campus.
 As a fund raiser for his alternative newspaper, The Flint Voice, Michael would show movies at the theater, and for a buck one could see a classic film on the big screen.
 We went on dates to those films, when we were both college students studying art at Mott Community College.
 In the days before video and VCRs, his film series was a great way to see movies that would not be available elsewhere locally.

-When he announced via Facebook that he was taking to Broadway in a one man show, we quickly scooped up tickets for his third preview performance July 31 at the Belasco Theater on 44th Street in New York City (It opens officially August 10 and runs for 12 weeks).
-We decided to celebrate or 40th wedding anniversary (November 19) a little early by taking a trip to New York City.
+When he announced via Facebook that he was taking to Broadway in a one man show, we quickly scooped up tickets for his third preview performance July 31 at the Belasco Theater on 44th Street in New York City (It opens officially Aug.
+10 and runs for 12 weeks).
+We decided to celebrate our 40th wedding anniversary (Nov.
+19) a little early by taking a trip to New York City.
 Our paths and his have continued to cross at political rallies and such so it was important for us to see him in his Broadway debut.

 Moore opened the show by entering through a giant American flag that filled the entire stage.
 With his usual wit and satire he had the sold-out crowd cheering, applauding, gasping and sometimes crying– for over an hour and a half.
 Talking about himself, he told of writing a short eye-popping theme about Abraham Lincoln at age 17 for an Elks convention.
 He related at 18 being the youngest person in the country to win an elected office on the Davison School Board; having a bold encounter with President Reagan in Germany; and a host of other funny stories.